julian-klode/lingolang/docs/abstract-interpreter.md

 #### Star Expression: `*E`
 The star expression dereferences a pointer.
-Therefore we must evaluate the expression `E` and then dereference the permission it returns, that is, return the target permission, for example:
+Therefore we must evaluate the expression `E` and then dereference the permission it returns, that is, return the target permission.
+For example:
 ```go
 // E has permission om * l
 *E  // permission l